Hotel And Hospitality Management, UNIVERSITY 1st and 2nd Year (LEVEL 4 and 5)

 Students will understand the role of the housekeeping department within a hospitality setting.
 This unit will identify the importance of the housekeeping department and the impact it has on the hospitality operation.

-Students will be able to understand the importance of a customer-focused hospitality establishment in a competitive environment by researching customers’ requirements and expectations.
+Students will be able to understand the importance of a customer focused hospitality establishment in a competitive environment by carrying out research on customers’ requirements and expectations.
 Students will also gain skills to deliver excellent customer service and evaluate the benefits of exceeding customers’ expectations.

-Students will understand the principles of costing within the hospitality and the contents of key financial statements used, along with the basic accounting techniques used to produce and analyze them.
+Students will understand the principles of costing within hospitality and the contents of key financial statements used, along with the basic accounting techniques used to produce and analyse them.